sufst/vcu-gui/README.md

 ## Interpolation Algorithms

-[Interpolation](http://paulbourke.net/miscellaneous/interpolation/) is used to work out the values of the throttle curve between manually placed points.
-The choice of interpolation algorithm will affect the calculated throttle response and change the way the curve behaves when you interact with it.
+[Interpolation](http://paulbourke.net/miscellaneous/interpolation/) is used to work out the values of the torque curve between manually placed points.
+The choice of interpolation algorithm will affect the calculated response and change the way the curve behaves when you interact with it.

 <p align="center">
   <img src="./docs/Linear.png" width="45%" class="center">